hawk0120/blog/Ch 1 - Building Blocks.md

 Whatever my reasoning for doing this, I begin my journey of this enormous topic reviewing the foundational elements of the language at Chapter 1.

-These some of my study notes from the OCP java 21 prep.
+These are of my study notes from the OCP java 21 prep.
 It assumes at least a passing familiarity with writing and reading java syntax.
+### Ch 1 - Building Blocks
 **OCP EXAM OBJECTIVES COVERED IN THIS CHAPTER:**
 - [x] Handling Date, Time, Text, Numeric and Boolean values
 	- [x] Use primitives and wrapper classes.
 Evaluate arithmetic and boolean expressions, using the Math API and by applying precedence rules, type conversions, and casting.